vuapo-eth/ict2/ARCHITECTURE.md

 ### Communication Protocol Qualities

 This section evaluates which communication protocol qualities are desired for use in Ict.
-A protocol candidate should cover all required qualities but no unnecessary to reduce overhead.
+A protocol candidate should cover all required qualities but not include other features to reduce overhead.

 #### Guaranteed Delivery